-- information (e.g., facts, data, statistics) that a writer, speaker, knowledge maker . . . weaves into a text to substantiate a claim.
+- information that a writer, speaker, knowledge maker . . . weaves into discourse in order to substantiate claims When writers make claims, critical readers expect them to substantiate those claims with evidence (see Argumentation)

-- a defining attribute of successful workplace and school-based texts (see reader-based prose vs writer-based prose)
+- a defining attribute of successful workplace and school-based writing

 When you think of the term evidence, what comes to mind?
 CSI?
 Law and Order?
 NCIS?